 Mayo Clinic care team

 Doctors collaborate to determine if heart valve surgery or another treatment is most appropriate for your condition.
-Your doctor and treatment team provide care for you as a whole person.

 Robot-assisted heart surgery at Mayo Clinic

 A Mayo Clinic surgeon sits at a remote console and uses robotic arms to conduct robot-assisted heart surgery.
 A surgical team assists at the operating table.

 Robot-assisted heart surgery team at Mayo Clinic

 A Mayo Clinic surgeon and surgical team assist with robot-assisted heart surgery while another surgeon sits at a remote console controlling the robotic arms.

 Mayo doctors also conduct minimally invasive procedures using long, thin tubes (catheters) to repair or replace some heart valves.
 Doctors repair a valve using catheters and clips, plugs or other devices.